 The term spinal anatomy is often used interchangeably with the word “backbone,” and not without reason: there are 33 bones in the spine, known as vertebrae, which are stacked from top to bottom.
 These vertebrae are categorized into five areas.
 The categories are:

 - Cervical spine (C1 to C7) – commonly referred to as the neck, the cervical spine is made up of the seven vertebrae at the top of the spine, which help support the head

 - Thoracic spine (T1 to T12) – the 12 vertebrae in the central section, to which the ribs are attached

 - Lumbar spine (L1 to L5) – the five vertebrae toward the lower back, which support much of the body’s weight

 - Sacrum (S1 to S5) – the five fused vertebrae located between the pelvic bones

 - Coccyx (tailbone) – the four fused vertebrae at the base of the spine

 In addition to structural support, the vertebral column provides protection for the spinal cord, the most crucial spinal anatomy element.
 The spinal cord runs from the brain, along the spine through the spinal canal, and ends between the L1 and L2 vertebrae.
 The spinal cord is part of the central nervous system and is the primary pathway for messages from the brain to the rest of the body.
 Nerve roots branch off the spinal cord and exit the spinal column through openings in the vertebrae called foramina.

 Structural abnormalities within the spinal anatomy can lead to neck or back pain caused by compressed or irritated nerve roots.
-Contact the medical professionals at Laser Spine Institute to learn about minimally invasive, outpatient procedures that can help you find meaningful relief from neck and back pain.
+Contact Laser Spine Institute to learn about minimally invasive, outpatient procedures that can help you find meaningful relief from neck and back pain.